qq765490023/master_thesis_data/README.md

 - u-test is the folder that contains the data for doing u-test to know the differences between answers regarding with vision and without vision.
 - "questionnaire data" contains the questionnaires that participants answered.
 - "questionnaires used" contains the questionnaires used for this experiment.

+- "prompts" contains the prompt discussed in the thesis